Tools and technologies for monitoring hydrometeorological hazards

 1. **Rain Gauges**

-**Function**: Measure precipitation levels.
+**Function**: Measure rainfall amounts.

 **Types**: Tipping bucket gauges, siphon-type gauges, optical sensors, among others.